Ecological divergence and the evolution of reproductive isolation

 Does ecological divergence necessarily lead to the evolution of reproductive isolation?
 I am pursuing this question for my Ph.D. research.
 Many cases that link ecological divergence to speciation are circumstantial; perhaps there is no suitable environment for intermediate hybrids, or maybe there is assortative mating based on phenotype.
 What links ecological divergence and reproductive isolation in one system probably does not hold water in another.
 I am using computational and empirical approaches to try and identify a general process (or processes) that link them.

 One area of investigation concerns the role that adaptation from standing genetic variation has in speciation.
 In collaboration with Matthew Osmond (website) and Dolph Schluter, I am using simulations to evaluate whether standing variation makes speciation between phenotypically similar populations more difficult than ecologically divergent populations.
-We’ve made some good progress and will have something to share very soon.
+We’ve also investigated how environmental differences among population pairs affects the extent of parallel genetic evolution.

 The empirical work is being done with stickleback, and will be a long haul.